data-apis/scipy-2023-presentation/paper.rst

 While the Python programming language was not designed for numerical computing, the language gained initial popularity in the scientific and engineering community soon after its release.
-The first array computing library for numerical and scientific computing in Python was Numeric, developed in the mid-1990s.
+The first array computing library for numerical and scientific computing in Python was Numeric, developed in the mid-1990s (TODO: citation).
-To better accommodate this library and its use cases, Python’s syntax was extended to include indexing syntax.
+To better accommodate this library and its use cases, Python’s syntax was extended to include indexing syntax (TODO: PEP citation).

-In the early 2000s, a similar library, Numarray, introduced a more flexible data structure.
+In the early 2000s, a similar library, Numarray, introduced a more flexible data structure (TODO: citation).
 Numarray had faster operations for large arrays.
 However, the library was slower for small arrays.
 Subsequently, both Numeric and Numarray coexisted to satisfy different use cases.

-In early 2005, NumPy was written to unify Numeric and Numarray as a single array package by porting Numarray’s features to Numeric.
+In early 2005, NumPy was written to unify Numeric and Numarray as a single array package by porting Numarray’s features to Numeric (TODO: citation).
 This effort was largely successful and resolved the fragmentation at the time, and, for roughly a decade, NumPy was the only widely used array library.
-Building on NumPy, pandas was subsequently introduced in 2008 in order to address the need for a high performance, flexible tool for performing quantitative analysis on labeled tabular data.
+Building on NumPy, pandas was subsequently introduced in 2008 in order to address the need for a high performance, flexible tool for performing quantitative analysis on labeled tabular data (TODO: citation).

 Over the past 10 years, the rise of deep learning and the emergence of new hardware has led to a proliferation of new libraries and a corresponding